Church of the Saviour, Tyumen: Stone church

 will cloak very interesting artistic and architectural pieces of the northern facade and destroy beautiful platbands.

 With that said, Tekutyev's prohibition was not overturned.
 K. P. Chakin changed the project, and from 1914 to 1916 the northern side altar was built with the mercenary's means.
 In the side altar altar stones were placed; on the first floor in honor of the namesake saints of the Tekutyev couple – Andrew of Crete and the venerable martyr Eudokia of Heliopolis, on the second floor in honor of John of Tobolsk and Sergius of Radonezh.
 Tekutyev and his wife were buried in the burial vault.

 The northern side altar almost exactly echoed the original size, having a unique in Siberia "twin" shape.
-After a few years, the western facade of the initial church and the northern side altar were put together with an outbuilding of a two floors combination of parvise and narthex, built in a neorussian-like style.
+After a few years, the western facade of the initial church and the northern side altar were put together with an outbuilding of a two floors combination of parvise and narthex, built in a neo russian-like style.